Coffee Knowledge

 The journey of the coffee bean

-The coffee plant, Coffea, belongs to the Rubiaceae family and has over 120 species, of which the best known are Coffea Arabica and Coffea Canephora (Robusta).
-The plant produces berries, also called coffee berries, which contain the coffee beans.
-Arabica is known for its milder and more complex taste, while Robusta has a stronger and more bitter profile with higher caffeine content.
+The Coffee Plant, Coffea, belongs to the Rubiaceae family and includes over 120 species, the most well-known being Coffea Arabica and Coffea Canephora, better known as Robusta.
+The plant bears fruit in the form of coffee berries, which contain the actual coffee beans.
+Arabica is loved for its mild, nuanced, and complex flavor, while Robusta offers a stronger, more bitter profile and a higher caffeine content.

 Coffee plantations

-Coffee plantations form the backbone of coffee production worldwide and play a crucial role in the cultivation of high quality coffee beans.
-These plantations are carefully located in tropical regions, especially along the equator, with specific climate and soil conditions that are ideal for the coffee plantation.
+Coffee plantations form the backbone of global coffee production and play a central role in cultivating high-quality coffee beans.
+They are strategically located in tropical areas, particularly along the equator, where climate and soil conditions are optimal for the coffee plant.
+These ideal conditions include high temperatures, ample rainfall, and fertile soil.
+Plantations vary in size and range from small family-owned farms to large commercial enterprises.

 -